Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/README.md

 ![1-s2 0-S0003687022001272-gr1_lrg](https://user-images.githubusercontent.com/105318271/193877517-d1339ffb-e356-497a-8121-3ec1c17871a9.jpg) An illustration of the the displays in an example trial of the Attentional Visual Field Task as shown by Yuan et al., 2022.

 Visual attention is critical for everyday task performance and safety.
 It allows people to detect and process critical visual objects, information, and potential hazards in an environment to respond to.
 "The Attentional Visual Field Task (AVF) is an established, computerized method for assessing the distribution of visual attention across a wide visual field.
-In this task, people need to attend to a large visual field and identify a target among 15 distractors.The target and distractors are located in eight different directions and two eccentricities.
-This laboratory task uses a rigorous paradigm setting of fixation, interval, target, mask, and response (Yuan et al., 2022)."
+In this task, people need to attend to a large visual field and identify a target among 15 distractors.The target and distractors are located in eight different directions and two eccentricities (Yuan et al., 2022)."

 ## Attentional Visual Field (AVF) Task